andrasq/node-docs/fair-queue-scheduler.md

 then jobtypes the responsiveness of the job processing system as a whole will not be adversely impacted.

-There are lots of secondary restrictions that can be added (e.g., no more than 5 calls per second to linkedin), but the above is the heart of the system.
+There are lots of secondary restrictions that can be added on (e.g., no more than 5 calls per second to linkedin), but the above is the heart of the system.